4 Unique Hudson Valley Roadside Attractions That are Worth Seeing

 Find out more below.

-For the most part, we have all dealt with a fork in road situations but not actually witnessed one.
+For the most part, we have all dealt with a fork in road situations but not actually witnessing one.
 You can see this for yourself in Dutchess County.
 It's neat because this fork in the road takes you to different places.
+A man named, Steve Schreiber is one responsible for putting this fork in the road, I'm sure glad that he did for all of us to see.

 Be sure to see this for yourself at the intersection of Route 398 and 199, located in Milan.